practicalli/neovim/docs/introduction/features.md

 ## Selection Narrowing

 Navigate files, packages, environment variables, ports, colour schemes (themes) and any other list of items effectively using Telescope.

+Telescope File browser popup also explores the file system and in Normal mode can be used to create files and directories

 The telescope list narrows matches as characters are typed